 - Perspectives IV: New Scientific Visions

 In addition, Perspectives Honors students will participate in the Senior Perspectives Honors seminar in the fall semester, and register for a Senior Thesis Directed Readings course with an advisor in the spring semester of the senior year.
 Such a senior thesis will ordinarily consist of original research in the field, in close work with a faculty advisor, culminating in the production of a 50–70 page senior thesis.

 Undergraduate Philosophy majors may opt to enter a 5-year B.A./M.A. program.
 Application to the program will normally take place during the junior year.
 Students admitted to the B.A./M.A. program will follow the curriculum for Philosophy majors, except that two courses taken during the senior year must be eligible for graduate credit.
 These two courses will count toward the M.A. as well as the B.A.
 The remainder of the M.A. may thus be completed by taking eight additional graduate courses as well as the master's comprehensive examination and meeting the language requirement for master's students.

 It is advisable to consult with the Director of the Graduate Program during junior year.
 In addition to the two graduate level courses that count toward both the B.A. and the M.A., it is strongly recommended that the student take two graduate level courses in the senior year that are beyond the requirements for the B.A. and thus count only for the M.A. degree.
 This allows the student to take a normal graduate course load the fifth year of three courses a semester, in preparation for the M.A. comprehensive examination.

-Interested undergraduate Philosophy majors must apply to the Graduate School of Arts and Sciences.
+Interested undergraduate Philosophy majors must apply to the Graduate School of the Morrissey College of Arts and Sciences.
 Expectations are that such applicants will have achieved an overall GPA of at least 3.33 and a major GPA of 3.5 or above.